bax082024/Multi_Client_Chat-PY/README.md

-# Simple reverse word algorithm.
+# Find the biggest number algorithm

-- Input a word and it reverses it
+- input numbers seperated by spaces, and it finds the biggest number